Table of Contents

 What are the best nails for framing?

-So choosing the right nail size for framing and understanding the types of framing nails are the first requirement for nailing because if you use a very long and fat one that can split wood.
+So choosing the right nail size for framing and understanding the types of framing nails are the first requirements for nailing because if you use a very long and fat one that can split wood.

 Again if you use short nails instead of long nails, that may not do the job.